bcnmy/biconomy-client-sdk/packages/account/Readme.md

 # Biconomy SDK
-The Biconomy Software Development Kit (SDK) build purely on atop of ERC4337 solution, presents a comprehensive range of solutions, from user onboarding to sustained engagement, specifically designed for decentralised applications (dApps).
+The Biconomy Software Development Kit (SDK) build purely on the top of ERC4337 solution, presents a comprehensive range of solutions, from user onboarding to sustained engagement, specifically designed for decentralised applications (dApps).
 This SDK functions in a non-custodial fashion, provides a unified solution that enhances the user experience within your dApp.

 # installation
 Using `npm` package manager